If it’s a fast medical certification program you’re looking for, this article is for you.

 - Complete an accredited 75 hour HHA training program

 - Bonus work: get certification from the National Association for Home Care and Hospice (NAHC).

 Certificate training programs in the laboratory sciences normally take about 1 year to complete.
 You can definitely use this training as a starting point for more schooling and advanced degrees in the field.
 The mean salary for medical laboratory technicians was $59,130 in 2022.
 Entry level techs earned about $35,220, and the top 10 % earned $84,670.

 How Long it Takes to Become a Lab Technician

 - Complete an accredited 1 year lab technician training program.

 Phlebotomy technician certification training generally takes 1 or 2 semesters at an accredited trade school or community college.
 Phlebotomy technicians are responsible for collecting and delivering blood to the laboratory for testing.
-Phlebotomists made an average $33,670 per year in May 2017.
-Entry level earned about $24,000, and the top 10 percent earned over $48,000.
+Phlebotomists made a mean salary of $40,580 per in 2022.
+Entry level phlebotomists earned about $30,250, and the top 10 percent earned about $51,610.

 How Long it Takes to Become a Phlebotomy Technician

 - Complete a 6 to 8 month phlebotomy training program.

 - Earn certification through the American Society for Clinical Pathology, American Medical Technologists, or the American Association of Medical Personnel.